kyac21/Professional-Portfolio-/README.md

 - Case Study: "Complex Laceration with Muscle Damage in Division 1 Female Basketball Player"
     - This case study examines the return-to-play process for a Division 1 Women's Basketball player at the University of Pittsburgh, focusing on the framework utilized for safe reintegration into in-season practices, monitored with data from Catapult technology and Hawkin Dynamics Force Plates—an upcoming Peer-Reviewed Publication.
 - Master’s Capstone: “The Relationship Between Countermovement Jump Force-Time Curve Waveforms and Associated Kinetic Variables in Female Collegiate Basketball Athletes.”
-  - Explored associations between waveform patterns and kinetic variables to enhance the utility of CMJ monitoring in return-to-play contexts.
+  - Explored associations between waveform patterns and kinetic variables to enhance the utility of athlete profiling in performance and return-to-play contexts.

 ### Athletics: